Taiwan military chief among 8 killed in helicopter crash

 Shen was confirmed dead along with seven other people on board, Lt.
 Gen. Hsiung Hou-chi of Taiwan's air force told a news conference Thursday afternoon.
 Five people survived.

 The helicopter lost contact with base 13 minutes after taking off, at 8:07 a.m. local time, Hsiung said.

-He said the helicopter's condition was "not ideal," and the ministry had set up a task force to investigate the cause of the incident.
+He added the helicopter's condition was "not ideal," and the ministry had set up a task force to investigate the cause of the incident.

+Shen was initially found conscious by a search team from the New Taipei City fire department and sent to hospital, spokesman Chen Hao-feng told CNN.

+Shen, a graduate of Taiwan's Air Force Academy in 1979 and the US Air War College in 2002, previously served as the island's air force commander.
+He took office as chief of general staff in July last year.